dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-vscode.md

 # Setting up #

 Please make sure you have latest VS Code, C# extension, and .NET Core available.
-This guide is tested under C# 1.6.2 + VS Code 1.8.1 + CLI 1.0.0-preview4-004233.

 This guide assumes that your VS code workspace is set to the root of the repo.